zahinahmed12/Compiler-Sessional/README.md

-# Compiler Using Bison and Yacc
+# Compiler Using Bison and Flex

 Implementation of a Symbol Table,
 Lexical Analyzer,